 The difference between SEO and SEM

-This is not to be confused with SEM, or search engine marketing, which is a digital strategy involving various types of paid advertising.
+This is not to be confused with SEM, or search engine marketing — SEO and SEM are two related, but different, things.
+SEM is a digital strategy involving various types of paid advertising.
 Unless you hire a professional to do SEO for you, it’s free.

 3 things your website must have to rank well on Google